MarkShurmer/conditions-test/README.md

 ## What would i have done with more time?
 1. Written tests for the UI components
+2. Written a component to display some kind of indication that the image was loading slowly, and also when in error
-2. Used a UI component library like ant design or material ui
+3. Used a UI component library like ant design or material ui to improve the look